China-owned Syngenta plots growth in challenging home market

 “Over time, we want to challenge into being in the number two position [in seeds],” Andrew Guthrie, Syngenta’s regional director for China told Reuters in an interview, with the firm currently a “distant number three” in seed sales globally.

-The firm, the global leader in crop chemicals, also hopes to grow its chemicals business in China, where it currently has about 7 percent of the market and is one of market leaders.
+The firm, the global leader in crop chemicals, also aims to grow its chemicals business in China, where it currently has about 7 percent of the market and is one of market leaders.

+China represented only 2.8 percent of total group sales in the first half, but was the fastest growing region by sales, up 14 percent to $201 million, results published on Tuesday showed. bit.ly/2LQuX6I

+Business was driven by stronger sales of crop protection and vegetable seeds, it said.

 The acquisition of Syngenta, China’s biggest foreign takeover to date, came as Beijing looks to new technology to boost farm productivity, as well as reduce the use of chemicals on heavily polluted soil.